 Here’s some information that can help.

-How to spot a Coronavirus phishing email?
+How can you spot a Coronavirus phishing email?

 Coronavirus-themed phishing emails can take different forms, including these:

-#1 Govt alerts:
+#1 Govt alerts

 Cybercriminals have sent phishing emails designed to look like they’re from the Ministry.
 The email might falsely claim to link to a list of coronavirus cases in your area.
 “You are immediately advised to go through the cases above for safety hazards,” the text of one phishing email reads.